 - Insurance implications.
 Most homeowner’s policies have vacancy clauses — coverage may be limited or voided if a property sits unoccupied for more than 30–60 days.
 Notify your insurer and ask about vacant property coverage.

+- Utility management.
+Maintaining minimal heat during winter to protect plumbing, managing utility accounts from a distance, and dealing with service interruptions all require attention.
 A cash buyer can often close with minimal physical presence from the seller.
 Many inherited property transactions are handled remotely — digital signatures, mail-away closing options, and a title company that coordinates logistics.
-You don't need to fly to Milwaukee to close.
+You don’t need to fly to Milwaukee to close.

 Realistic Timeline Expectations